dianadiazc/customer-wa/content/work3/task-1.md

 {{% notice warning %}}
-If you **close or leave AWS CloudShell**, please ensure to execute **sudo yum install gettext -y** command again, because this installation  is not persistent and you will use it every time that you found **envsubst** in the subsequent commands.
+If you **close or leave AWS CloudShell**, please ensure to execute **sudo yum install gettext -y** command again, because this installation  is not persistent and you will use it every time that you find **envsubst** in the subsequent commands.
 {{% /notice %}}